Province of Como

-The province of Como (provincia di Como; Comasco: pruincia de Comm) is a province in the Lombardy region of Italy.
-It borders the Swiss cantons of Ticino and Grigioni to the north, the Italian provinces of Sondrio and Lecco to the East, the province of Monza and Brianza to the south and the province of Varese to the West.
+The province of Como (provincia di Como; Comasco: pruincia de Comm) is a province in the region of Lombardy in Italy.
+It borders the Swiss cantons of Ticino and Grigioni to the north, the Italian provinces of Sondrio and Lecco to the east, the province of Monza and Brianza to the south and the province of Varese to the west.

+It has a population of 598,562 in an area of 1279.04 km2 across its 147 municipalities.

 The city of Como is its capital—other large towns, with more than 10,000 inhabitants, include Cantù, Erba, Mariano Comense and Olgiate Comasco.

 Campione d'Italia also belongs to the province and is enclaved in the Swiss canton of Ticino.
 The Lugano Prealps cover the territory of the province, and the most important body of water is the glacial Lake Como.